signaturescience/metscale/test/README.md

-There is also a docker file with a Centos OS to duplicate our clients environment docker build -t "centos" . docker run -t --privileged "centos"
+There is also a docker file with a Centos OS to duplicate our clients environment docker build -t "centos" .

+docker run -t --privileged "centos" or maybe docker run --entrypoint "python" centos test_all_workflow.py or sudo docker run -it --privileged "centos" /bin/bash